shadmazumder/DigiWallets/README.md

 Except the `MyCryptoApp` all other modules are developed using TDD approach.

 # Modules intorduction
-`CryptoLoader` and `APILayer` are mac based framework.
-To run the test for those two module please select `My Mac` from the schema and run the tests on.
-As the code are not dependent on the `UIKit` we intentionally skipped to build those two module as iOS framework.
-Becuse the feedback loop is far more faster than the iOS based framework.
+- `CryptoLoader` and `APILayer` were first developed as mac based framework.
+Then the other platforms support were added.
+Netwroking and API based conversion is not iOS dependent.
+So making them mac based gives us the very quick feedback loop.
+As the test code runs on Mac.
+  - `CryptoLoader` is focusing on Networking
+  - `APILayer` is focusing on raw data conversion. `APILayer` converts the raw Data into API layer based model, so that the next model 'iOS` can digest/convert this model into its own model(ViewModel)

-`iOS` is the iOS based framework and concerntrates on the UI part.
-Select any of the simulator to run the test for this module.
+- `iOS` is the iOS based framework and concerntrates on the UI part.
+Select any of the simulator to run the test for this module. `iOS` was choosen a framework as it will give a lot faster feedback loop.
+Because to run the tests for `iOS` we will not need to run the app on the simulator.

-`MyCryptoApp` currently do not have any test.
+- `MyCryptoApp` currently do not have any test.
 The plan was to add some UI tests for this module.
 However we can run this module on the simulator.